 The BCNPHA Awards Committee will review the nominees on a rolling basis throughout the nomination period and will contact the nominator for more information if the nominee meets the eligibility and criteria for the Katherine McParland Changemaker Award.

-Deadline for nominations is TBD 2024.
+Deadline for nominations is August 16, 2024.
+Nominations are now closed.
 If you require assistance completing the online nominations form below, or have any questions, please contact communications@bcnpha.ca.

 Previous Recipients